inpsyde/vip-composer-plugin/README.md

 ## Folder structure *after* the command is ran

-Assuming an initial folder structure like this:
+Assuming default configuration and an initial folder structure like this:

 ```
 \-